-All you need is grant SQL Server service account to PERFORM VOLUME MAINTENANCE TASK local security policy.
-Any user of the local administrators group can do this.
+All you need is to grant a SQL Server service account to PERFORM VOLUME MAINTENANCE TASK local security policy.
+Any user of the local administrator’s group can do this.

 Here are the steps you can perform:

-Step1: From Widows Server, Launch Local Security Policy, You can also type SECPOL.MSC and it will launch local security policy window.
+Step1: From Widows Server, Launch Local Security Policy, You can also type SECPOL.MSC and will launch a local security policy window.

 Step2: From Local Security Policy, Expand Local Policies